Jaggelas/xer-parser/README.md

 | `TASK missing column: task_name` | Required header not present | Add the missing column to the `%F` header of the TASK table |

 Notes:
-- After using write-back helpers, call `refreshEntities()` if you rely on entity-based collections (e.g., roles/resources) for validation.
+- After using write-back helpers, call `refreshEntities()` if you rely on entity-based collections (e.g., roles/resources) for validation—or pass `validate({ autoRefresh: true })` to refresh inside the call.
 Some checks (like TASK orphan checks) read raw tables and don’t require a refresh.

 ### Gotchas: refreshEntities() vs raw-table reads